 At USD we take Mother Hill’s vision seriously by working to uphold our beauty by keeping our campus pristine.
 This can be a challenge when we consider our use of resources, especially during this time of drought in California.

 This is why USD has taken a variety of measures to promote water conservation by retrofitting our campus to include: water-efficient toilet and urinals across campus, low-flow aerators in all faucets, low-flow shower heads, and the online satellite Rain Bird sprinkler system that automatically adjusts watering times and watering based on weather data.
-High efficiency nozzles were installed on over 90% of the irrigation nozzles around campus to make watering 35% more efficient.
+High efficiency nozzles were installed on almost all of the irrigation nozzles around campus to make watering 35% more efficient.